GenomicsAotearoa/hts_workshop_mpi/docs/level2/35_mapping_statistics.md

 # Summarising coverage information from a mapping file

+!!! clock "time"

     * Teaching: 20 minutes
     * Exercises: 20 minutes

+!!! circle-info "Objectives and Key points"

     #### Objectives

     * Use `samtools flagstat` to get an overview of a `bam` file content.
     * Use `samtools depth` to produce a coverage table from the complete `bam` record.
     * Use `samtools depth` to produce a coverage table from a subsection of a complete `bam` record.

     #### Keypoints

     * Understand the reasons for summarising a `bam` file without digging into the contents in detail.
     * Understand the situations in which you might require the coverage information, either in its entirity or for a specific genomic region.

 ---